-- Find out through iterative testing whether the user need is met with a minimally functional product and how the product should be enhanced. - Find out through user feedback how much demand there is for the product before developing further details and features. - Minimize the risk of investing in a solution for which there is little demand on the market, thus saving time, money, and energy. - Perform a true A/B test or several variants of a prototype in the form Exercise of a multi-variants test or as split testing.

-- Do a quantitative evaluation. - Carry out a qualitative survey and evaluate the number and content of feedbacks. - Compare individual variants of a function or a prototype (e.g. buttons, visuals, arrangement). - Exercise • Collect and appraise experiences made in the project in a structured manner. - Learn from experience and make use of it in the next project. - Facilitate a positive attitude toward mistakes and appreciate - Identify and document the findings; make them applicable and usable. - Case Studies: Example : Software Prototyping, Exercise Manufacturing; Design of Arduino Boards for various applications etc
+- Provide differentiated and new offers based on the user needs. - Adapt a strategy to new market needs by understanding the competitive edge. - Establish the right vision for the design challenge or a road map for stepby-step implementation and control mechanisms. - Find out at an early stage whether the basic need is satisfied and the Exercise product attracts interest on the market. - Find out through iterative testing whether the user need is met with a minimally functional product and how the product should be enhanced. - Find out through user feedback how much demand there is for the product before developing further details and features. - Minimize the risk of investing in a solution for which there is little demand on the market, thus saving time, money, and energy. - Perform a true A/B test or several variants of a prototype in the form Exercise of a multi-variants test or as split testing. - Do a quantitative evaluation. - Carry out a qualitative survey and evaluate the number and content of feedbacks. - Compare individual variants of a function or a prototype (e.g. buttons, visuals, arrangement). - Collect and appraise experiences made in the project in a structured Exercise manner. - Learn from experience and make use of it in the next project. - Facilitate a positive attitude toward mistakes and appreciate progress. - Identify and document the findings; make them applicable and usable. - Case Studies: Example : Software Prototyping, Additive Exercise Manufacturing; Design of Arduino Boards for various applications etc

-- Pahl, Beitz, Feldhusen, Grote, Engineering Design: a systematic approach', 3rd, Springer Science & Business Media, London, 2007, 978-1846283185 - 2.
-Christoph Meinel, Larry Leifer, Hasso Plattner, 'Design Thinking Understand Improve Apply',1st,Springer,Berlin, Heidelberg,2011,978-3-642-13756-3
+- 1. Pahl, Beitz, Feldhusen, Grote, Engineering Design: a systematic approach', 3rd, Springer Science & Business Media, London, 2007, 978-1846283185 - 2.
+Christoph Meinel, Larry Leifer, Hasso Plattner, 'Design Thinking Understand Improve Apply', 1st, Springer, Berlin, Heidelberg, 2011, 978-3-642-13756-3

-1. Marc Stickdorn, Jakob Schneider, This is Service Design Thinking: Basics, Tools, Cases',1st,WILEY,United States,2012,978-1-118-15630-8
+1. Marc Stickdorn, Jakob Schneider, 'This is Service Design Thinking: Basics, Tools, Cases', 1st, WILEY, United States, 2012, 978-1-118-15630-8